Meu Garoto Cachaçaria in Belém: history, jambu cachaça, and full experience

 How much does jambu cachaça cost?

-No. It’s just a slight tingling in the mouth.
+No. It’s only a light tingling in the mouth.

 Is it safe to drink?

-Yes, it’s a traditional drink in the region.
+Yes, it is a traditional drink in the region.

 Is it worth buying as a souvenir?